 T-Mobile’s low-band spectrum holdings

-Instead of taking a direct exposure to T-Mobile’s stock, you might consider taking a diversified exposure to the telecom company by investing in the PowerShares QQQ (QQQ), which had ~0.6% of its holdings in T-Mobile at the end of December 2015.
+Instead of getting direct exposure to companies in the US telecom industry, you could consider diversified exposure to the space by investing in the SPDR S&P 500 ETF (SPY).
+The ETF held a total of ~2.4% in US telecom companies at the end of December 2015.